johnnybubonic/certparser/README.md

 # Certparser

+NOTE: CURRENTLY THIS IS NON-FUNCTIONAL.
+It is being restructured for packaging in PyPI.
+If you need it, the standalone version remains [in OpTools](https://git.square-r00t.net/OpTools/tree/ssl_tls/certparser.py) for now.

 ## What is it?
 Certparser is a fairly small module that will parse an X.509 certificate.
 These are commonly referred to as "HTTPS certificates", "SSL certificates" (even though proper modern implementations should be using TLS),  etc.